-35. The discipline and complaints process is confidential and involves only the Parties, the Case Manager, the Discipline Panel, and any independent advisors to the Discipline Panel.
-Once initiated and until a decision is released, none of the Parties will disclose confidential information relating to the discipline or complaint to any person not involved in the proceedings.
+14. The appeal process is confidential involving only the parties, the Appeals Adjudicator.
+Once initiated and until a decision is released, none of the parties or the Appeals Adjudicator will disclose confidential information relating to the appeal to any person not involved in the proceedings.